chiang-yuan/csh4lmp/README.md

 ------ | ----------
 pbcx pbcy pbcz | periodic boundary condition in x y z direction = p (periodic), f (non-periodic)

-This command will reset and make the image flag consistent and traslate the atoms whose bonds across boundary
+This command will reset and make the image flag consistent and traslate the atoms whose bonds cross the boundary
 # License
 MIT